Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 List all the policies that have been configured for the specified organization.

-Use of this API to read firewall policies is deprecated.
+Use this API to read Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to read firewall policies.
+This usage is now disabled for most organizations.
 Use firewallPolicies.list instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.list({  });

 /*
 Lists associations of a specified target, i.e., organization or folder.

-Use of this API to read firewall policies is deprecated.
-Use firewallPolicies.listAssociations instead if possible.
+Use this API to read Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to read firewall policies.
+This usage is now disabled for most organizations.
+Use firewallPolicies.listAssociations instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.listAssociations({  });